Health Cares About Domestic Violence Day Action Kit

 - Collaborate with a local domestic violence agency to hold a community awareness forum or DV101 training at the health center.
 Find your local DV agency here.

-- Organize a resource table and distribute fact sheets, patient educational materials with phone numbers of local shelters, hotlines, and community resources.
-View an example of a local resources sheet from Kaiser Permanente.
+- Organize a resource table and distribute facts sheets, patient educational materials, and a local resource list with phone numbers of local shelters, hotlines, and community resources.
+View an example of a local resources webpage from Colorado Division of Criminal Justice, Department of Public Safety.

 - Install screen savers on all computers that provide DV resources.